 Use our search tool to browse our database of frequently asked questions!

 The car hire excess insurance policies on our comparison service do not currently cover cars rented on a peer-to-peer basis.
-However this situation is changing and we expect at least some insurers to be extending cover to this sector during 2021 or early 2022.
+However this situation is changing and we are hoping that at least some insurers will be extending cover to this sector at some point in 2022.

 In the meantime there is an insurer who can help - they are not one who normally appear on our panel, as their prices tend to be higher that those we feature - but if you are hiring from a company such as Turo, Getaround or Hiyacar - they are an option for you.